 - The amendment was described as a ‘blackmailer’s charter’ as it effectively outlawed every form of male homosexuality.
 It prompted a number of prosecutions, most famously Oscar Wilde in 1895.
 Wilde served his sentence in Reading Gaol.

-- The Act was repealed in England and Wales in 1956, but homosexuality was not fully legalised until 1967.
-In Scotland this did not come into force until 1980, and in Northern Ireland, not until 1982.
+- The Act was repealed in England and Wales in 1956.
+However, from 1967-1994 the age of consent for homosexual sex was 21 and between 1994 and 2000 it was 18.
+Homosexuality was not fully legalised until 2000 when the age of consent was reduced to 16, equal to that of heterosexual sex.
+In Scotland the same legality did not come into force until 1980, and in Northern Ireland, not until 1982.

 - The Gender Recognition Act of 2004 allowed transsexual people to change their legal gender.

 - Current legislation bans some anti-gay discrimination, as well as religion-based hate speech against homosexuals.